isomerpages/sndgo-corp/_initiatives/Artificial Intelligence/Singapore AI Research Week.md

 <p>Dive in to explore the latest in AI, connect with leading researchers,
 and discover what Singapore has to offer in the world of innovation.</p>
 <h4>Programme</h4>
-<p>Explore the full event lineup below and discover the exciting opportunities
+<p>Explore the event lineup below and discover the exciting opportunities
 that await! 💫
 <br>
 <br><strong>More details on the events and how to RSVP coming soon! 👀</strong>